This is How NRI invests in Commercial Real Estate in India.

 Thanks to superior infrastructure, Metro Rail connectivity, and proposed international airport.

 It has been observed that the largest concentration of Indian population outside India is located in UAE.
 The UAE accounts for nearly 3.3 million Indian population.
 The NRI segment of Dubai is predominantly a huge customer base for Indian real estate.
 That's why NRI Investors boost investments in Commercial Property in India.

-According to the Reserve Bank of India, 26.9% of inward remittances were accounted in the UAE in 2018.
+According to the Reserve Bank of India, 26.9% of inward remittances were accounted for in the UAE in 2018.
 The bank further added that it is the current decline in value of the rupee against the dirham that has heightened remittances and made the possibility of Indian real estate investments even more lucrative for NRIs.

 NRIs mainly prefer to invest in properties located in and around their home state or city.
 The reason is they are more familiar with the territory and also have either family or friends to look after the management and renting aspects.
 However, there are some investors who do foray into other cities as well.

 As a practice NRIs were mostly found making investments in high-end luxury properties as these properties tend to offer them the same international lifestyle that they are accustomed to.
 Luxury properties generating a substantial rental income was an additional advantage.